-If you've been following along with our Singapore Pet Travel Series, you've learned about Sembawang Animal Quarantine Station, Singapore FAQs, and how to travel smoothly during the busy summer or holiday season.
+Are you planning to move your beloved pet to Singapore?
+As part of our Singapore Pet Travel Series, we've provided valuable information on Sembawang Animal Quarantine Station, Singapore FAQs, and how to travel smoothly during the busy summer or holiday season.

 As we like to stay, when it comes to international pet travel it's important to be flexible, plan smart, and plan early!

 As we've discussed, air cargo travel is a safe option (contrary to what many people initially assume).
-Pets travel in a pressure and temperature controlled part of the plane and are attended to by staff trained to handle animals correctly.
+Pets travel in a pressure and temperature-controlled part of the plane and are attended to by staff trained to handle animals correctly.
 Especially if you hire professional assistance to handle your move, your pet's movements will be carefully tracked and conveyed to you transparently.
-This is not only better for your pet, it makes it much easier to plan your own trip.
+This is not only better for your pet, but it also makes it much easier to plan your own trip.

 As far as cabin travel, some small pets may be able to enter Singapore as cabin passengers, but know that the arrival process is not quick and easy.
 Instead of being able to go through customs, grab their luggage, and head home, pet owners will have to undergo the customs clearance process for pets, which is a little more complicated and can only take place during limited hours.
 We've heard this can take several hours altogether, and at the end of a long flight, this is less than ideal.